-Since version 4.5, Ardour has had full support for the Presonus Faderport.
+Ardour has full support for the Presonus Faderport controller.
 This is a compact control surface featuring a single motorized fader, a single knob (encoder) and 24 buttons with fixed labels.
 It is a relatively low-cost device that functions very well to control a single (selected) track or bus, along with a variety of other "global" settings and conditions.

 Connecting the Faderport

 The Faderport comes with a single USB socket on the back.
 Connect a suitable USB cable from there to a USB port on your computer.
 As of the end of 2015, you should avoid USB3 ports—these cause erratic behaviour with the device.
 This issue might get fixed by Presonus in the future.

 Ardour uses the Faderport in what Presonus calls "native" mode.
 You do not need to do anything to enable this—Ardour will set the device to be in the correct mode.
 In native mode, the Faderport sends and receives ordinary MIDI messages to/from the host, and the host understands the intended meaning of these messages.
 We note this detail to avoid speculation about whether Ardour supports the device via the HUI protocol—it does not.

 The Faderport will be automatically recognized by your operating system, and will appear in any of the lists of possible MIDI ports in both Ardour and other similar software.

 To connect the Faderport to Ardour, open the Preferences dialog, and then click on "Control Surfaces".
 Click on the "Enable" button in the line that says "Faderport" in order to activate Ardour's Faderport support.
 Then double click on the line that says "Faderport".
 A new dialog will open, containing (among other things) two dropdown selectors that will allow you to identify the MIDI ports where your Faderport is connected.